Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

 Maximum Muscle Building

-Whey isolate has complete amino acids, high leucine, rapid absorption, minimal lactose.
+Whey isolate delivers complete amino acids, high leucine, rapid absorption, and minimal lactose.

 Complete Dairy Avoidance

-Pea + rice blend or mung bean are 100% lactose-free with complete amino acid profiles.
+Pea + rice blend or mung bean are completely lactose-free with complete amino acid profiles.

 On a Budget

-Pea protein or rice protein are often less expensive than blends or isolates.
+Pea protein or rice protein typically cost less than blends or isolates.

 Satiety (Feeling Full)

-Pea protein digests slowly, keeping you fuller longer.
-Casein works too if tolerated.
+Pea protein digests slowly, which keeps you full longer.
+Casein works too if you can tolerate it.

 Compare Lactose-Friendly Protein Powders